Anapra Mesa

 In the photo above, pilots can be seen preparing to launch.
 The far pilot is

-setting up just below the center launch area (a red bag is just visible).
+setting up just below the center launch area (a red bag on top is just barely visible).

-Spreading out below the rim is ALWAYS the safest because if you have a
+Spreading out below the rim is a safe optoin because if you have a

 mishap inflating, you will NOT be blown into the barb wire fence that goes